3 Simple Ways to Revive Soil

 print

-During your soil check in, if you discover any dry soil, rehydrate it before continuing.
-Hydration is an essential building block and is your go to kick starter for soil restoration.
+Before we get to our soil revivers though, check in with your soil with a quick DIY soil test.
+Don’t ask google – go to the source and check your soil!
+If you discover dry soil, rehydrate it before continuing.
+Hydration is an essential building block, and is your go to kick starter for soil restoration.

 3 Soil Revivers